raydac/mvn-golang/README.md

 mvn clean install -Pexamples
 ```
 # Important note about automatic Golang SDK load
-If you have some problems with certificates during Golang SDK load, then just add `<disableSSLcheck>true</disableSSLcheck>` into plugin configuration to ignore check of certificates.
+If you have some problems with certificates during Golang SDK load, then just add `<disableSSLcheck>true</disableSSLcheck>` into plugin configuration to ignore check of certificates (also you can use property 'mvn.golang.disable.ssl.check').

 # How to add the plugin into maven project?
 Below described build section for simple golang project which keeps source in `src` forlder and result should be placed into `bin` folder.
 Because it is golang project and mvn-golang plugin provides its own lifecycle, packaging for the project should be `<packaging>mvn-golang</packaging>`